wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/additions.md

 [The Strip - 2023 Lite](https://www.nexusmods.com/newvegas/mods/82959) - Best overhaul for the Strip when it comes to pure compatibility, and performance.
 - If you can afford the perfomance hit, pairs amazing with [Strip Cinematic Lighting Overhaul](https://www.nexusmods.com/newvegas/mods/86501).

+[Lived-In All-In-One](https://www.nexusmods.com/newvegas/mods/90682) - Lightweight overhauls of multiple settlements/smaller locations with NPCs.
+Has patches for other mods in optional files.

 [Another Interior Mod](https://www.nexusmods.com/newvegas/mods/66611) - Adds additional interiors in the DC Wasteland.

 [Better Strip View](https://www.nexusmods.com/newvegas/mods/73261) - Adds strip signs and adjusts building position to remain consistent when viewing from anywhere.